pingfu/pingfu.github.io/_posts/2014-09-16-server-room-build-part-5.md

 * **Run flexible power under the floor**, terminated in IP44 commando sockets, so racks can be re-positioned without re-wiring the DB.
 * **Size the UPS for the actual critical load, with realistic runtime,** and consider a generator for prolonged outages if uptime warrants it.
 * **More space under the raised floor.** 11cm of clearance with pre-existing building services running through it is not enough, and I designed around it rather than fixing it.
-* **Survey the floor void and building services before the drawings are final.** Designing around the pipework instead of around the brief had consequences that cascaded: Cab 1 and Cab 3 swapped roles, the row couldn't be oriented for a hot/cold-ish split, and the AC cassette had to be re-sited above the DB rather than across the row of cabinets.
-The building decides the layout if you don't survey it first, which here wasn't really an option.
-The space was a new-build constructed for general office use, and we were too far down the stakeholder chain to influence where the building services went in.
+* **Survey the floor void and building services before the drawings are final.** Designing around the pipework instead of around the brief had consequences that cascaded: cab 1 and cab 3 swapped roles, the row couldn't be oriented for a hot/cold-ish split, and the AC cassette had to be re-sited above the DB rather than across the row of cabinets.
+Properly surveying the building first wasn't really an option here: the space was a new-build constructed for general office use, and we were too far down the stakeholder chain to influence where the building services went in.
 Unintended consequences in the fit-out were the natural result, but thankfully nothing the team couldn't work around.
 * **More space generally, better physical security, water detection, and proper environmental monitoring** rather than a hygrometer on the sill.
 * **Multi-homed BGP resilience** at the carrier level, sized to the cost of downtime to the business.
 We have it; smaller offices often don't, and regret it the first time the only circuit goes dark.